Racine is well served by a wide variety of educational institutions either within the city or in close proximity.

 Racine Lutheran High School

-Several congregations operate school programs through the eighth grade level.
-Racine Lutheran High School serves grades 9-12.
+Several congregations operate school programs through the eighth-grade level.
+Racine Lutheran High School serves grades 9 to 12.

 The Prairie School

 The Prairie School is a private, independent, college-preparatory day school, serving students from early school/pre-kindergarten through grade 12.

 The Racine Montessori School is a private institution providing programs from age three through eighth grade.

 Gateway Technical College provides over 25,000 students at eight different regional campuses access to more than 65 programs in health, business, manufacturing, engineering and service careers every year.
 Gateway Tech’s Business Solutions services offer non-credit and credit employee training programs, business development assistance, professional development and short-term customized training for area individuals and businesses.

 UW-Parkside is a regional university offering 41 majors, 49 minors, multiple certificates, pre-professional programs and online degrees to over 5,000 students.
 UW-Parkside’s MBA program is accredited by the Association to Advance Collegiate Schools of Business (AACSB) International and has exchange agreements with universities in countries around the world.
 The Small Business Administration-funded Wisconsin Small Business Development Center at UW-Parkside is part of a statewide network supporting entrepreneurs and business owners through no-cost, confidential consulting and targeted educational programs.